MinaKhamesi/Pathfinding-Visualizer/README.md

 ![](PathF.gif)

 This application visualizes five different pathfinding algorithms and five maze generation algorithms.
+You can visualize one algorithm at a time or you can visualize multiple algorithms at the same time.
+Up to four grid will be available and in each grid you can have a maze generation algorithm and a pathfinding algorithm assigned to it.

 #### Find the live application here:
  ######  [https://minakhamesi.github.io/Pathfinding-Visualizer/](https://minakhamesi.github.io/Pathfinding-Visualizer/)